the-marciello/oa-doc-osp/laravel-fatture-in-cloud-v2.md

 $client_list = $client->list();
 ```

-This snippet returns an instance of `\OfflineAgency\LaravelFattureInCloudV2\Entities\Client\ClientList` that provide 2 public methods:
+This snippet returns an instance of `\OfflineAgency\LaravelFattureInCloudV2\Entities\Client\ClientList` that provide 3 public methods:
+- `hasItems()` that check if the list has  at least one element
 - `getItems()` that returns an array of `\OfflineAgency\LaravelFattureInCloudV2\Entities\Client\Client` from which you can access to all client's fields
 - `getPagination()` that returns an instance of `\OfflineAgency\LaravelFattureInCloudV2\Entities\Client\ClientPagination` from which you can access to all pagination's fields and [methods](#pagination)